 Members of oil cartel to meet as coronavirus rattles demand

-NEW YORK (AP) — Leaders of the OPEC cartel are meeting virtually to decide, once again, how much oil their members should produce as lockdowns related to the coronavirus continue to stifle demand for crude.
+NEW YORK (AP) — Leaders of the OPEC cartel are meeting virtually to decide how much oil their members should produce as lockdowns related to the coronavirus continue to stifle demand for crude.

 They're expected to extend production cuts well into the new year, in an effort to boost volatile oil prices.